Beyond Watashi: A Quick Guide to Saying “I” in Japanese

 Let’s dive into some of the most commonly used ways to say “I” in Japanese, the natural way.

-Back to Basics: 私 (わたし) — Watashi
+Basic “I” in Japanese: 私 (わたし) — Watashi

 One of the first lessons you’ll learn in Japanese is to use the term watashi to refer to yourself in first person.
 Many traditional textbooks teach learners to use this term because it’s applicable to everyone, no matter what gender or age group you are.